 Last October, determined to get president Uhuru Kenyatta’s audience, they embarked on a four-day trek over 400 kilometers to Nairobi.
 Despite frustrations by officials along the way, they eventually met the president who apologized because Kenya had “taken too long to consider you as our brothers and sisters.”
 The long trek would mark the last time they would be referred to as stateless or aliens.

-Many of the problems of statelessness and pursuit for national or ethnic identity across Africa are rooted in colonial legacy.
 For 51-year-old Amina Kassim, a member of the Makonde community but married to a local, this may be time to start her life afresh.
 She, for instance, wasn’t at ease as she required a license to run her fisheries business but would not be granted the permission for lack of identification documents.
 This is now history.

 “Life was not easy,” she says, equally recalling a time she was arrested for failing to produce an ID and had to call her husband to have her released.
 “But things will change now.”